Australia suspends extradition agreement with Hong Kong | DW | 09.07.2020

 Read more: Germany's reluctance to speak out against China

+China heavily criticized Australia's decision, dubbing the move a "gross interference" in its affairs.

+"China strongly deplores and opposes the groundless accusations and measures announced by the Australian government with regard to Hong Kong," said a statement from a spokesperson at the Chinese Embassy in Canberra.

-Australia's decision, which is likely to anger Beijing, follows similar moves by other countries in the wake of China's new security law.
+Australia's announcment follows similar moves by other countries in the wake of China's new security law.

 On Thursday, New Zealand's government said it will review relations with Hong Kong, including reconsidering extradition arrangements and controls on the export of so-called strategic goods as well as travel advice.